 They facilitate collaboration

 One way they achieve this is by organizing community forums and town hall meetings.
-They invite professionals, local leaders, and representatives from relevant organizations to attend, bringing in professionals from various fields such as healthcare, education, law enforcement and social services.
+They invite professionals, local leaders, and representatives from relevant organizations to attend, bringing in professionals from various fields such as healthcare, education, law enforcement, and social services.
 These coalitions can decide on multiple strategies to tackle complex community challenges.
 It also makes it easy for communities to communicate and advocate for themselves.

 Most social workers have relationships with larger institutions.
 For instance, a social worker might connect a local youth center with a regional university to facilitate collaborations on mentorship programs and skill development workshops.